DeepLab/deeplab_x_deepdream_slackbot/README.md

 ## Dependencies

-This will be installed for you if you run `./install.sh`.
-Python dependencies are not "sudoed", meaning that you should run this in a virtual environment if necessary.
-You should already have pip.
+You should already have Nodejs up and running.
+It's also good to run this in a `virtualenv`.
+Run `install.py` to setup your personal variables.
+Finally, run `npm install`.

 ## Config